locustio/locust/docs/running-locust-distributed.rst

 Communicating across nodes
 =============================================

-When running Locust in distributed mode, you may want to communicate between nodes in order to coordinate data.
+When running Locust in distributed mode, you may want to communicate between master and worker nodes in order to coordinate data.
 This can be easily accomplished with custom messages using the built in messaging hooks:

 .. code-block:: python